A very warm welcome to Service Families

 Our warm and homely boarding houses are at the heart of what makes Frewen so special.

-Nick Kirkwood and Sarah Medhurst, our Joint Heads of Boarding, have a wealth of boarding experience, that includes both Service families and children with special educational needs.
-They are also involved in the day school, so provide a valuable link between the academic and pastoral aspects of the school.
+Sarah Medcraft, Head of Boarding, has extensive boarding experience, that includes both Service families and children with special educational needs.
+The Head of Boarding is also involved in the day school, so provides a valuable link between the academic and pastoral aspects of the school.

 The Boarding Team are keen to make Frewen feel like ‘home from home’, so provide a relaxed environment within a well-ordered and disciplined structure.
 Activities are very varied, including sports, cinema and theatre trips, camps, skate-boarding, Playstation, judo and swimming.
 Boarders are expected to join in with activities for at least an hour each evening to help develop their social skills, but we ensure there is plenty of choice for those less keen on physical activities.